A few hundred spider species can be found in the Tri-State area.

 Accidental bites occur to people when they roll over onto the roaming spiders during sleep, or slip on shoes or clothing with one inside.

-Most all misdiagnosed "brown recluse" or black widow" spider bites are actually from this species.
+Most all misdiagnosed "brown recluse" or black widow" spider bites are commonly from this species.

 Emphasis on interior residual treatment, with web cleaning a necessary part of service.
 Exterior triple residual (liquid,dust & granular) barrier recommended.